 If you partner with an organization in your area that provides services to HIV+ women, it may be willing to tell its members about your group so that those who are interested can join.
 If you are not familiar with organizations in your area, you can search for them using one of these resources: AIDS Service Organization (ASO) finder (in the US) or this E-Atlas (International).
 You can ask if organizations in your area already have a support group; if they do not, you can ask them for suggestions and for ways they might help you start a group in your community.

 As you begin planning your group, consider the following:

 Next, decide who will facilitate (lead) the group.
 If you want to participate in the group, that is easier to do if someone else is leading.
-Often, feelings that people have kept pent up or hidden inside will come out in a safe, supportive environment.
+Often, feelings that people have hidden inside will come out in a safe, supportive environment.
 Therefore, it is important to find a qualified person in the community (e.g., a mental health professional or someone experienced in leading support groups) who can assist with facilitating the group.